-The model and result are presented in Section \ref{S2}, and we discussed the results in Section \ref{S3}.

-\section{Model and Result}
+\section{Model and result}

-\subsection{Basic Method}
+\subsection{Basic method}

-For the radio NPS (see Figure \ref{fig1} for 408 MHz map), our analysis is restricted to latitudes $b>30^{\circ}$ to avoid complications near the Galactic plane, which is also in line with the sky region for the gamma-ray data in \citet{johann2021}.
+For the radio NPS (see Figure \ref{fig1} for the 408 MHz map), our analysis is restricted to the latitude $b>30^{\circ}$ to avoid complications near the Galactic plane, which is also in line with the sky region for the gamma-ray data in \citet{johann2021}.
 The temperature spectral index $\beta$ ($T_B \sim \nu^{-\beta}$) of the NPS is $\sim$2.55 between 45 MHz and 408 MHz \citep{guzman2011}.
-It steepens as the frequency increases to GHz: $\beta \sim 2.8$ between 408 MHz and 2.3 GHz \citep{platania2003}, $\sim 3.0$ between 408 MHz and 23 GHz \citep{miville2008}. \citet{vidal2015} found that $\beta$ of the NPS is around 3 between 23 and 41 GHz from WMAP data although with a large dispersion, and \citet{jew2020} found it to be $ 3-3.2$ between 30 and 44 GHz from Planck data.
-The steepening of the synchrotron spectrum suggests a turning point at $\sim 10^0$ GHz, which should be indicative of a cooling break in the CRe population.
-The main cooling mechanisms of the CRe in the NPS involve synchrotron and inverse Compton scattering (ICS), which make the spectral energy distribution (SED) of CRe steeper by one power of $\gme$ for the continuous injection case.
-Here we assumed a SED of CRe accounting for the NPS in a broken power-law form with the exponential cut-off at $\gamma_{\rm ct}$:
+It steepens as the frequency increases to GHz: $\beta \sim 2.8$ between 408 MHz and 2.3 GHz \citep{platania2003}, and $\sim 3.0$ between 408 MHz and 23 GHz \citep{miville2008}. \citet{vidal2015} found that $\beta$ of the NPS is about 3 between 23 and 41 GHz from WMAP data, but the dispersion is large, and \citet{jew2020} found it to be $ 3-3.2$ between 30 and 44 GHz from Planck data.
+The steepening of the synchrotron spectrum suggests a turning point at $\sim 10^0$ GHz, which is indicative of a cooling break in the CRe population.
+The main cooling mechanisms of CRes in the NPS involve synchrotron and inverse Compton scattering (ICS), which cause the spectral energy distribution (SED) of CRes to steepen by one power of $\gme$ for the continuous injection case.
+Here we assumed an SED of CRes to account for the NPS in a broken power-law form with the exponential cutoff at $\gamma_{\rm ct}$,